ahauschulte/jtco/README.md

 The introduction of lambdas in Java 8 significantly benefited the trampoline pattern by simplifying the code and enhancing readability.
 Lambdas allow for concise and expressive function definitions, making it easier to represent the recursive steps as a functional interface.
-This reduces boilerplate code and improves the overall clarity and maintainability of the trampoline implementation.
+This reduces boilerplate code and enables developers to implement the trampoline pattern with clarity.

 The jtco library addresses the lack of native TCO in Java by offering an implementation of the trampoline pattern.
-It provides means that enables tail-recursive methods to be executed without increasing the call stack size, effectively preventing stack overflow errors.
+It provides mechanisms that enable tail-recursive methods to be executed without increasing the call stack size, effectively preventing stack overflow errors.
 The API is designed with structure and simplicity in mind, promoting the creation of clean, readable, and maintainable client code.
 By utilising lambdas and functional programming constructs, jtco simplifies the creation of efficient and elegant recursive algorithms, allowing developers to leverage tail call optimisation techniques within the Java ecosystem.

+### Limitations of Approaching TCO using the Trampoline Pattern

 While jtco brings a touch of tail call optimisation to Java, it is essential to understand the distinction between true TCO and the trampoline pattern.
 True TCO is a compiler-level optimisation that reuses the current method’s stack frame for tail calls, ensuring constant stack space and efficient execution.
 In contrast, the trampoline pattern simulates TCO by manually managing the execution flow through an iterative loop, invoking methods without growing the call stack.
 The trampoline pattern, while effective, is not completely equivalent to true TCO due to its additional overhead.
-It requires wrapping recursive calls in lambda expressions and repeatedly invoking them in a loop, which introduces runtime complexity and can result in slower performance compared to native TCO.
+It requires wrapping recursive calls in lambda expressions and repeatedly invoking them within a loop, which introduces runtime costs and results in slower performance compared to native TCO.
 True TCO is inherently more efficient, as it optimises at the compiler level without the need for such manual intervention.

+**In summary:** While jtco prevents stack overflows in deeply recursive code, it introduces a small, but noticeable runtime overhead compared to plain iteration and even naive recursion, primarily due to the creation of lambda objects to transform the recursion into an iterative execution. jtco therefore shines when recursion clarity combined with stack safety matters more than micro-level performance.
+If performance is critical, consider rewriting recursion as an explicit loop.

 ### Synchronous Method Interleaving

-The jtco library offers a straightforward way to implement synchronous method interleaving.
+The jtco library offers a limited, but straightforward way to implement synchronous method interleaving.
 This technique coordinates the execution of multiple recursive methods so that they advance incrementally together, rather than allowing one method to complete entirely before starting the next.
 This ensures balanced progression among tasks, which is essential in scenarios demanding fairness and balanced resource usage.

 #### Key Characteristics of Synchronous Method Interleaving